 Espresso is the base for many coffee drinks like latte and cappuccino.
-Drinks to Make with Espresso

 Latte Cappuccino Cortado Americano Macchiato Flat White Most Popular Coffee Drinks What You’ll Need to Make an Espresso / Drip Coffee Espresso machine To make authentic espresso, you’ll need an espresso machine to get the proper amount of pressure.
 To get espresso-like coffee, you can use a Nespresso, Aeropress or a Moka pot.
 Coffee grinder If your espresso machine doesn’t have one, you’ll need to get one that can finely ground coffee for espresso.
 Whole coffee beans Use coffee beans you already have for your coffee machine, or one that’s recommended for espresso.
 Filtered water Always use good quality water to make any coffee drink.